Although eBay has a lot of benefits, there are other sites like eBay that are worth checking out.

 Another bonus is that Craigslist is free: no listing or selling fees.
 You will have to pay shipping if you choose to ship your items to your buyer (unless you specify or agree that your buyer will pay shipping), but that’s to be expected.

 You can also choose to meet up in person with your buyer if you sell on Craigslist, since most of the potential buyers you come across will reside locally.

 OfferUp helps people sell stuff locally, and they don’t charge any listing or selling fees.
-The site is pretty well organized and, like Letgo, has images of stuff for sale right on the home page, which is nice.
+The site is pretty well organized and has images of stuff for sale right on the home page, which is nice.

 While the home page listings are uncategorized, you can also search via category.
 OfferUp has all of the categories that eBay, Craigslist and similar sites do, such as clothing, kid stuff, household, cars and trucks, etc.

 As with similar sites, as the seller you are responsible for arranging a meeting/delivery time with buyers.

 You also need to set any rules about shipping fees if your buyer chooses to have the item they bought from you shipped instead of setting up a time to meet in person.

 Facebook Marketplace could be another great way to sell your stuff locally as an alternative to putting it on eBay.